 - difficulties in getting the lease assigned with existing entitlements, with the landlord only prepared to offer a new lease.

 Research your industry

 Research your industry to identify your customers, your competitors and your industry.
-When you are planning to buy a business, make sure you use other tools such as the ATO's Small business benchmarks to help you assess how the industry is performing overall.
+When you're planning to buy a business, make sure you use tools such as the Australian Taxation Office's small business benchmarks to help you assess how the industry is performing overall.

 Value your potential purchase

-Do your financial due diligence - while the owner may set his sale price based on factors such as projections on future earnings or benchmarking against other similar businesses, you need to independently collect and check financial information about the business before buying it.
+Do your financial due diligence – while the owner may set their sale price based on factors such as projections on future earnings or benchmarking against other similar businesses, you need to independently collect and check financial information about the business before buying it.
 Doing sufficient research also means that you're buying it at the right price.
-A CPA survey says that a surprising 80% of buyers who did financial due diligence with an accountant avoided paying too much.
+A CPA survey says that a surprising 80 percent of buyers who did financial due diligence with an accountant avoided paying too much.